-Right-of-use assets
+(a) Right-of-use assets

 The Company recognises ROU assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 ROU assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of ROU assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-ROU assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
-All ROU assets recognised by the Company have shorter lease terms than estimated useful life.
+ROU assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets unless another systematic basis is more representative of the time pattern in which economic benefits from the lease terms than estimated useful life.